Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 ### Step 1: Literature Review

-**Existing Projects and Resources:** I referenced [this article](https://www.engineersgarage.com/arduino-touchless-bell-push-hc-sr04-buzzer/) from Engineers Garage, written by Nikhil Agnihotri.
+Personally, I have a lot of experience in arduino and know how to code pretty well, I made this project on my own after looking at this.
+This is an Automatic LED Lighting system that can turn the led on whenever it detects motion.

  ### Step 2: Define System Requirements

- **Necessary Hardware Components and Software Tools:**   For this project, a buzzer, an HC-SR04 ultrasonic sensor and connecting wires in the form of hardware components are required.
-For software tools, only [docklight](https://docklight.de/) is required.
+ **Necessary Hardware Components and Software Tools:**   For this project we need --> an LED( Light Emitting diode ), an HC-SR04 ultrasonic sensor, a programming board ( VSDSquadron FPGA Mini ), connecting wires and [docklight](https://docklight.de/)(Software)

  ### Step 3: Design System Architecture
 **Block Diagrams:**